-Licensee found multiple sources of information regarding fisheries resources within New Bullard's Bar Reservoir and United States Army Corps of Engineer's (USACE) Englebright Reservoir during research conducted in support of the Pre-Application Document.
+YCWA found multiple sources of information regarding fisheries resources within New Bullard's Bar Reservoir and United States Army Corps of Engineer's (USACE) Englebright Reservoir during research conducted in support of the Pre-Application Document.
 California Department of Fish and Game (CDFG) stocking records, recreational fishing reports, and fish population surveys conducted in these reservoirs have identified numerous species that currently or historically existed in the reservoirs.
-None of the species that are known to currently occur in the reservoirs area are listed under the federal or State of California Endangered Species Acts or are otherwise considered special-status.
+Based on review of this information none of the species that are known to currently occur in the reservoirs area are listed under the federal or State of California Endangered Species Acts.
+Hardhead are the only special-status species (a California Species of Concern and Forest Service Sensitive Species) known to be present in Englebright Reservoir (J. Rowan, pers. comm., 2011).

-Recreational angling has provided some information on fish species in New Bullard's Bar and USACE's Englebright reservoirs; a list of known game species that occur within these reservoirs based on this information is presented in Table 3.0-1 below.
+Recreational angling and CDFG records (stocking and fish population surveys) have provided some information on fish species in New Bullard's Bar and USACE's Englebright reservoirs; a list of known game species that occur within these reservoirs based on this information is presented in Table 3.0-1 below.